HomeBlog Green Accounting: Tracking Your Company’s Environmental Impact UK

 It is unfortunate that going green is still considered expensive by many entrepreneurs.
 Actually, it is exactly the opposite in many cases as it highlights the areas where you are spending too much.
 Once you know, you can stop wasting your resources and can have more savings!

 Also, embracing green accounting will make your business more attractive to lenders and investors, especially in the UK as they are inclined to fund environmentally sustainable businesses.
-Also, there is no need to change everything just overnight.
-You can make a small start by keeping a track of your electricity bills.
-Remember, even a few simple changes can set you on the right path.
+Starting green accounting doesn’t mean overhauling everything overnight.
+A simple first step is tracking your electricity bills.
+From there, a qualified accountant can help you build a full green accounting framework tailored to your business size and sector.